Quality of life comparison

-In United States, approximately 5.8 per 1,000 infants die before they reach the age of one.
-In Nauru, on the other hand, 7.9 per 1,000 infants do.
+In United States, approximately 5.2 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Nauru, on the other hand, 7.8 children do as of 2022.

 United States has a total of 19,924 km of coastline.
 In Nauru, that number is 30 km.

-The statistics above were calculated using The World Factbook.
+The statistics above were calculated using the following data sources: The World Factbook.